HeiderJeffer/https-gitlab.inf.unibz.it-Heider.Jeffer-VV1718_ayo/README.md

 Total combinations is 84.

 Steps to reduce the combinations were:
-* Reduced redundant rows from Account.csv to 21 rows, omitted the getCode column since it will not be used at Example1Checker.java
+* Reduced redundant rows from Account.csv to 21 rows, omitted the getCode column since it was not be used at Example1Checker.java
-* Reduced redundant rows from CRComponent.csv to 3 rows, omitted the getName column since it will not be used at Example1Checker.java
+* Reduced redundant rows from CRComponent.csv to 3 rows, omitted the getName column since it was not be used at Example1Checker.java
-* Reduced redundant rows from ProfitCenter.csv to 2 rows, omitted the getName column since it will not be used at Example1Checker.java
+* Reduced redundant rows from ProfitCenter.csv to 2 rows, omitted the getName column since it was not be used at Example1Checker.java
 * Merge Account.csv , CRComponent.csv , and ProfitCenter.csv (21 x 3 x 2 = 126 rows)
 * Reduced 126 rows to 84 combinations, based on Example1.docx and Example1Combinations.docx